juergenweb/FrontendForms/README.md

 * Message (Textarea to enter a text - class name: Message)
 * Gender (Select to choose the gender - class name: Gender)
 * Username (Input text to enter a username - class name: Username)
+* FileUpload (Input file to upload files - class name: UploadFile)

 Instead of creating this type of input fields every time on your own, you can use the pre-defined input types as listed above.
-Every input type has the validation rules and sanitizers included, the labels and error messages are defined and instead of writing
+Every input type has the validation rules and sanitizers included, the labels and error messages are defined set, so you can use it as they are - but you are free to add additional sanitizer and validation rules, or you can change the error messages to your need.

+This is the way you write usually an email field by hand:

 ```php
     $emailfield = new \FrontendForms\InputfieldText('myemailfield');